Secondary Languages PCK 1 (9908.3)

 3. UC graduates are lifelong learners - be self-aware

-PrerequisitesMust have passed 36 credit points including 9919 The Educational Workplace AND 10425 Curriculum - Planning, Assessing & Reporting.
+PrerequisitesMust have passed 36 credit points including 10450 Ways of Knowing, Being and Doing in Education AND 10425 Curriculum - Assessment, Planning and Reporting.

 |Year||Location||Teaching period||Teaching start date||Delivery mode||Unit convener|